Villenave-d'Ornon

 Villenave d’Ornon ([vilnav dɔʁnɔ̃]; Gascon: Vilanava d’Ornon) is a commune in the Gironde department in Nouvelle-Aquitaine in southwestern France.

 It is the fourth-largest suburb of the city of Bordeaux, and is located to its south side.
 Thus, it is a member of the Bordeaux Métropole.
 Villenave-d'Ornon station has rail connections to Langon and Bordeaux.

+History

+The Hôtel de Ville is the former Château de Canteloup which was completed in 1777.

 Population

 Twin towns – sister cities

 Villenave-d'Ornon is twinned with: